A deputy sheriff will perform a wide variety of law enforcement functions:

 - To schedule an appointment for any other position or examination, you will need to view the job advertisement for more details.

 Human Resources administers testing for Correctional Deputy and Deputy Sheriff.
 Check the scheduling calendar for more detailed information regarding availability at each location.
-Walk-ins are only accepted at the Riverside location.
-All other locations require an appointment.
+Appointments required.
+No walk-ins will be accepted at this time.

 Physical Agility Test